25prabhu10/notes/docs/Languages/JavaScript/React/Redux.md

 # Redux

-A Predictable State Container for JS Apps
+A Predictable State Container for JavaScript Apps

 - Redux was inspired by several important qualities of [Flux architecture](#flux-architecture)
 - A change emitter holding a value